ohmjs/ohm/doc/releases/ohm-js-16.0.md

 1. There is no longer a default action for iteration nodes.
 2. For non-terminal nodes, the default action does not apply if the node's only child is an iteration node.
 Previously, Ohm would use the default action for non-terminal nodes with exactly one child — no matter what the type of the child node was (iteration, terminal, non-terminal).

 In other words, the new behaviour is: a default semantic action is *only* defined for non-terminal nodes whose only child is either a terminal or non-terminal node.

-These changes were made to ensure that the default action is type-safe.
-In TypeScript terms, if an operation has a return type `T` for non-terminal nodes, then by default it returns `T[]` for iteration nodes.
-The old behaviour meant that the default action could return `T[]` for a non-terminal node, if its only child was an iteration node.
-This can no longer happen.
+See [#308](https://github.com/harc/ohm/pull/308) and [#309](https://github.com/harc/ohm/issues/309) for context on these changes.

 When upgrading to Ohm v16.0, you may need to modify your code in cases where you were relying on the default action: